EADS shareholders back sweeping corporate changes

-AMSTERDAM (Reuters) - EADS EAD.PA shareholders backed sweeping corporate changes and a partially new board on Wednesday, abandoning a Franco-German control pact in favor of rules that its leaders hailed as “emancipation” from political interference.
+AMSTERDAM, March 27 (Reuters) - EADS shareholders backed sweeping corporate changes and a partially new board on Wednesday, abandoning a Franco-German control pact in favour of rules that its leaders hailed as “emancipation” from political interference.

 Shareholders in the Airbus parent also approved a maximum buyback of 15 percent of shares, worth 5.1 billion euros ($6.56 billion) at current prices, but Chief Executive Tom Enders hinted he would not make use of the entire allocation following recent gains.